codarrenvelvindron/codarren.github.io/_drafts/Google_search_alternative_improved_my_search_precision.md

 Just one word, changes everything and returns exactly the same result.

 Everytime I search, I try to be as precise as I can on a search query.

+Btw, I encourage you to use [ecosia](https://www.ecosia.org/), every 45 searches you make, plants a tree!

+This way you can have an impact, and improve your search precision along the way :)

 ## \ Codarren /